National Film and Television School

 During the day’s main shoot, you can splinter off and you are able to direct a little coverage, somewhere else on the set.
 As we were in the VFX area we looked for shots that might allow for set extension or CG takeovers.
 This one my version of a coverage shot, featuring one of the production design students.
 I added in the roof beams, staircase, and extra details.
 The shot was tracked in PF Track and Maya was used to model, texture, and render.
 The shot was assembled in Nuke.

 This is a selection of the passes I used to do my first breakdown on a shot, I drew from the experience and took some time after the initial module had finished to test myself.
-I was at the time really happy with the resulting work and even now over as a senior in the VFX industry I’m still pleased with the shot.
+I was really happy with the resulting work and looking back, I’m still pleased with the shot.

 If you made it this far, thanks for reading.
 Film school ignited my career and gave me so many experiences over those two years.
 The work here is really a great showcase for how skilled the next generation of filmmakers are and that I was able to walk the same corridors.